skybet/canvass/docs/Experiments.md

 The experiment emits an event when it's status changes.
 You can find more information about events in the [Event Flow docs](EventFlow.md).

-Canvass remembers if an experiment was enrolled previously by storing it in a cookie (see [Cookies docs](Cookies.md)).
+Canvass remembers if an experiment was enrolled previously by storing it in a cookie called "canvassTriggeredExperiments".
 If this is the case, the experiment's status is automatically set to enrolled.
-This ensures that a user stays in an experiment after triggering it.
+This ensures that a user stays in an experiment after it triggering.

 ## Triggers
 Triggers define the logic that describes when a user should be placed into a group in the experiment.
 For example, when the user visits some specific page, or performs some specific action in your application.

 An experiment can have multiple triggers defined.
 These are passed into the experiment in an array.
 When one of the triggers fires, the experiment checks if all of it's triggers are satisfied.
 The experiment will not become enrolled unless all triggers are simultaneously true.

 You should extend the BaseTrigger found in src/Toolkit and implement the abstract methods found there.
-For an example implementation, take a look in [Examples](Examples/).
+For an example implementation, take a look in [examples/](../examples/).

 ## Variants
 The variants object implements a map between the groups of the experiment and the view that the user should see.

 The keys of the map should match the group ids returned by the Provider.
-The values can be anything you like.
-When an experiment becomes active in your application, you can call `experiment.getVariant()` to get the view object from this map to render to your users.
-For an example implementation, take a look in [Examples](Examples/).
+The values are used to describe the view for that group, and can be any type that you like such as a simple string or even a view component.
+This value is what Canvass returns to you in your application for you to use to display the correct display to the user.
+When an experiment becomes active in your application, you call `experiment.getVariant()` to get the view object from the map.
+For an example implementation, take a look in [examples/](../examples/).